It has been brought to our attention that there is a current scam which is targeting non-UK students.

 - A student receives a call or an email from someone pretending to be from the Home Office and may know personal details such as full names, passport numbers and postcodes

-- The incoming number may appear to match a genuine number such as the Home Office one (020 7035 4848) and they may ask you to verify in on the Home Office website www.gov.uk where the number may appear.
-They can also pretend to be another legitimate organisation such as an education agent, UKCISA or even the police
+The incoming number may appear to match a genuine number such as the Home Office one (020 7035 4848) and they may ask you to verify it on the Home Office website www.gov.uk where the number may appear.
+They can also pretend to be another legitimate organisation such as an education agent, UKCISA or even the police.

-- The student is told that there is a problem with their visa and that they need to pay a fine and/or give the caller personal information and contact details (sometimes the caller would have already in possession of some of the student's personal details such as passport number which makes it even more convincing).
+The student is told that there is a problem with their visa and that they need to pay a fine and/or give the caller personal information and contact details.
+Sometimes the caller would be already in possession of some of the student's personal details such as passport number which makes it even more convincing.

-- They claim that if the victim does not pay the fine (usually £1200 - £1520 but can be higher) you will be reported to the Police/or the Home Office who will detain or deport them.
+- They claim that, if the victim does not pay the fine, usually £1200 - £1520 but can be higher, the victim will be reported to the police and/or the Home Office who will detain or deport them.

-Please remember that the Home Office (or UKCISA) will never call an international student to request payments or ask for personal details in this way.
-DO NOT make payments or give information to anyone calling you like this.
+Please remember that the Home Office or UKVI will never call an international student to request payments or ask for personal details in this way